maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> (Noah) Whether you are working alone, or in a group of developers, tracking
+> (Max) Whether you are working alone, or in a group of developers, tracking the
-> the code changes is important as that makes it easy to see who changed what,
+> code changes is important as that makes it easy to see who changed what, when,
-> when, and why.
-It also makes it easy to roll back changes if something goes
+> and why.
+It also makes it easy to roll back changes if something goes wrong.
-> wrong.
-And even more importantly, it prevents you from accidentally loosing
+> And even more importantly, it prevents you from accidentally loosing your
-> your work.
+> work.
 >
-> Git is the most popular version control system, paired with GitHub for hosting
+> Git is the most popular version control system.
+And it's often paired with
-> Git repositories.
-However, using Git from the command line is not the most
+> GitHub for hosting Git repositories.
+However, using Git from the command line
-> approachable for beginners.
-Fortunately, VS Code comes with two great
+> is not the most approachable for beginners.
+Fortunately, VS Code comes with
-> extensions for Git built in.
+> two great extensions for Git built in.
 >
 > The image on this slide shows GitLens in action.
 It visualizes the recent Git
 > commit history, and summarizes the changes from you and your peers.
+>
+> The other extension, GitHub Pull Requests & Issues, lets you interact with
+> GitHub without leaving your IDE.

-## TypeScript
+## TypeScript 🦾

 > TypeScript: catch your bugs before your users do